palewire/first-web-scraper/docs/index.rst

     soup = BeautifulSoup(html)
     print soup.prettify()

 Save the file and run the script again and you should see the page's HTML again, but in a prettier format this time.
-That's a hint at that magic's that's happening inside BeautifulSoup once it gets its hands on the page.
+That's a hint at the magic happening inside BeautifulSoup once it gets its hands on the page.

 .. code:: bash

   $ python scrape.py

-Next we take all the detective work we did with the page's HTML above and convert it into a simple, direct command that will instruct BeautifulSoup on how to extract only the table we're after from the page.
+Next we take all the detective work we did with the page's HTML above and convert it into a simple, direct command that will instruct BeautifulSoup on how to extract only the table we're after.

 .. code-block:: python
     :emphasize-lines: 9-10